Ultimate Guide: Best Walks in Litchfield National Park

 You might not be able to swim at Tolmer Falls, but this walk, as an alternative route to the falls is one of the best to experience the surprising grandeur of Litchfield National Park.

 As you start out, the strange and ancient cycad plants give you a feel for just how unique this country is.
-The curious looking cycads are counter-balanced by the vibrant pink of the Turkey Bush when it is flowering, used by the local Bininj people as an insect repellent.
+The curious-looking cycads are counter-balanced by the vibrant pink of the Turkey Bush when it is flowering, used by the local Bininj people as an insect repellent.

 Breaking free of the woodlands, the walk follows the creek through a shallow valley and onto the rocky cliffs above.
-This is typical Top End sandstone country, and as you reach the Tolmer Falls lookout, an awe-inspiring vista opens up, with dramatic cliffs in the foreground against an endless horizon toward the south-west.
+This is a typical Top End sandstone country, and as you reach the Tolmer Falls lookout, an awe-inspiring vista opens up, with dramatic cliffs in the foreground against an endless horizon toward the southwest.

 Wangi Falls Walk